Milstein-type Schemes for Hyperbolic SPDEs: Well-posedness and Stability

-As an inspection of the proofs shows, the statements of both theorems remain true with the same constants if one is added on the left-hand side.
+As an inspection of the proofs shows, the statement of the theorem remains true with the same constants if one is added on the left-hand side.
 Hence, for $q\in [2,\infty)$ and $Z \in \{X,Y\}$, the constants